hafiz1379/afghanblogplatform/README.md

 - **Create Posts**: After logging in, use the dashboard to add posts.
 - **Manage Posts**: Edit or delete posts you own.
 - **Interact**: Like posts and add comments.
-- **Language Switching**: Switch between English and Persian in the top navigation.
 - **Admin Panel**: Admin users can manage all posts and users.

 ---